AI Image Batch Style Drift: Lock Style Across a Batch

 • For any campaign-scale work, build a style anchor and an sref or LoRA before generating.

-• Run every batch through a consistent post-processing recipe.
-Make it a preset.
+• Run every batch through one consistent post-processing recipe saved as a preset.

-• For long-running campaigns, train a project-specific LoRA.
-Reuse forever.
+• For long-running campaigns, train a project-specific LoRA and reuse it.

 Common pitfalls